BlackWild/opinionated-python-template/README.md

 ### Development container

-We would like to isolate everything to the project itself.
-This means we don't want to even install Python itself on the computer.
-For that, we use development containers.
+We would like to isolate everything inside the project codebase itself.
+This means we don't want to even install Python on the computer.
+The complete development environment runs inside a docker container.
 We need `Docker` and `Development Containers` to do the job.
+This is a replacement for the virtual environments currently used in most python projects.
+We believe Development Containers are a better replacement because they provide absolute control and reproducibility of the development environment and enables using modern cloud tools like GitHub's Codespaces.

 This is defined in the `.devcontainer` folder.
 It consists of a basic `devcontainer.json` file also including the suggested vscode extensions for the environment and a `Dockerfile`.
+Every time we open the project using vscode and the `Dev Containers` extension, vscode will start the docker container and all the required extensions for a python projects are installed automatically.
+You can use the integrated terminal in vscode to access the terminal of the container and directly run commands there.
+This is how you access all the installed packages and the python command-line itself without installing them on your computer.

-We use somewhat fixed versions for the things we install in order to avoid breaking changes in Python updates.
-The versions are set in the `devcontainer.json` filed and used when building the Docker development container image.
+We use somewhat fixed versions for the things we install in the container in order to avoid breaking changes after Python updates.
+The versions are set in the `devcontainer.json` file and used when building the Docker development container image.

-The Docker image is just a base `python` image with `pipx` and `poetry` installed in it.
+The Docker image is not complicated at all; it is just a base `python` image with `pipx` and `poetry` installed in it.

 ## Package structure